 The Substance Abuse Mental Health Services Administration (SAMHSA) is offering encouragement and support to parents to talk about alcohol through its “Talk.
 They Hear You” campaign.

-Ever wonder what makes teens tick?
-Wonder how to interact with them in a way to reduce the chance that they’ll engage in risky behaviors like underage drinking and other drug use?
+Wonder how to interact with your teens in a way to reduce the chance that they’ll engage in risky behaviors like underage drinking and other drug use?
 View this media clip from a presentation by Michael Nerney, renowned prevention expert, and learn how youth process information and emotions, and how you as a caring adult can influence their decisions.

 Parents, “Safe Homes Parent Network” is a way for you to connect, support one another, and keep kids safe and substance free across Franklin County.
 We’re inviting parents to “sign on” to the following:

 - I will actively supervise all gatherings of youth in our home or on our property, or ask another responsible adult for help to do so.

 - I will not allow the possession of alcohol, tobacco, or other drugs by youth in our home or on our property.

 - I will set expectations for my children by knowing where they are going, whom they are with, what they are doing, and when they are to return home.